 If you do these first two exercises as well as you can, for one minute a day, for a week, i guarantee you'll have some unusual experience of wholeness, and/or stopping the thoughts for a second.

-Going Broadband– extract from The Appendix on Panoramic Exercises
+Going Panoramic– extract from The Exploration of Panoramic Exercises

 Short periods reduce the concentrated work-load, make it easy, make it fun.
 Firstly, if it's interesting or enjoyable you'll want to repeat it.
 Also, short regular periods of stimulation will act as a catalyst: they are the best way to tell your subconscious "it's time to remember".